godotengine/godot-docs/tutorials/3d/spatial_material.rst

 The main reason behind this is that transparent materials are rendered using a different technique (sorted from back to front and rendered in order).

-This technique is less efficient (many state changes happen) and makes the materials unusable with many mid and post processing effects (such as SSAO, SSR, etc) that require perfectly opaque geometry.
+This technique is less efficient (many state changes happen) and makes the materials unusable with many mid- and post-processing effects (such as SSAO, SSR, …) that require perfectly opaque geometry.

 For this reason, materials in Godot are assumed opaque unless specified otherwise.
 The main settings that enable transparency are:

 * Transparent flag (this one)
 * Blend mode set to other than Mix